Aston Martin DBX SUV review

-The Aston Martin DBX has been tasked with a huge task: it needs to help revive Aston Martin’s flagging fortunes as a business while paying back the significant investment made in creating it.
+The Aston Martin DBX has a big job to do: it needs to help revive Aston Martin’s flagging fortunes as a business while paying back the significant investment made in creating it.

 The DBX is Aston’s first SUV and the first model to be built at a new factory in South Wales.
 It’s a direct rival to super SUVs including the Porsche Cayenne Coupe, Bentley Bentayga, Lamborghini Urus, Jaguar F-Pace SVR, Audi RS Q8 and the Rolls-Royce Cullinan.

 All except the RS Q8 have helped transform the fortunes of their respective brands; the Cayenne is one of Porsche’s bestsellers and the Urus now makes up over half of all Lamborghini sales.
-Even Ferrari is planning to launch an SUV, with the new Purosangue slated to arrive in 2022.
+Even Ferrari and Lotus are launching SUVs, despite protests from purists.

 While the Bentayga is huge, the DBX is slightly smaller, lighter and more coupe-like.
 Its designers have clearly tried hard to disguise its five-metre length, with a grille similar to Aston Martin's low-slung sports cars.
 The extra height beneath its headlights is broken up by rounded LED daytime running lights, while its tail features large exhaust pipes and a ducktail spoiler and lights inspired by the Aston Martin Vantage.

 We'll let you judge how it looks but we can tell you that the chassis is seriously impressive.
 Air suspension, adaptive dampers and a 48-volt anti-roll system means it can lift by up to 45mm when off-road, drop by 50mm to make it easier to get in and out, and handle like a much smaller estate car.
 It even feels at home lapping a circuit, yet you can use it tow your track-day car home at the end of a session.